 Where to See Christmas Lights in Atlanta

+Atlanta may be the spot for luxurious shopping and global dining throughout the year, but during the holidays it shines like no other time.
 If you're looking for an activity for the whole family, check out one of Atlanta's many impressive Christmas light displays.
 During the holidays, Atlanta is filled with exciting shows for people young and old.
-These are the six you won't want to miss.
+By hayride, car, or nose-nipping stroll, these are the six light shows and displays you won't want to miss this Christmas season.

-Walking through Atlanta's botanical gardens in the dark, lit only by twinkling lights is surreal.
-The light display traces paths throughout the 30-acre park and features larger-than-life lighted sculptures, as well as a Tunnel of Light and 30-foot-tall cone trees.
+Walking through the Atlanta Botanical Garden in the dark, lit only by twinkling lights is surreal.
+The light display traces paths throughout the 30-acre park and features larger-than-life lighted origami and bird sculptures, as well as a moving curtain of light and color-changing trees.

 Life College Lights of Life